 1. Create a successful 50/20/30 budget plan.

 Budgeting might not sound sexy, but it is life-changing.
 Understanding how money flows in and out of your account will allow you to easily spot trends and places for improvement.
 Before I started budgeting properly, I was spending an average of $500 a month on travel when I was only making $2,700 after tax!
-Today, I’m so good at budgeting that I was able to invest $25,000 of after-tax money in just 1 year.
-My life transformed from night to day in just 3 years — and you can make it happen, too.
+Today, I’m so good at budgeting that I was able to invest $25,000 of after-tax money in just one year.
+My life transformed from night to day in just three years — and you can make it happen, too.